 The Hideaway and the Hope Centre

 The Hideaway exists for the benefit of our local Partington community as well as the wider borough and region.
-As a fully charitable organisation our goal is use all the resources at our disposal to support families and residents in Partington through a range of services, education and partners.
+As a fully charitable organisation, our goal is use all the resources at our disposal to support families and residents in Partington through a range of services, education and partners.

 We opened our large unit above the shops in Partington Shopping Centre in April 2018 with an educational play facility and cafe.
 Once established as a leading play facility in the region, our attention turned to supporting the thousands of families that come through our doors each year along with improving the lives of the residents on our doorstep.
 We built a community room in Noah's Ark and started to run groups, courses, workshops, training and a whole range of free community support.

-At the start of the coronavirus pandemic in March 2020 we launched the Hope Centre - using all the resources and contacts available to us to provide the support our community needed through this challenging period.
+At the start of the Coronavirus pandemic in March 2020, we launched the Hope Centre - using all the resources and contacts available to us to provide the support our community needed through this challenging period.
 As one of the official Trafford community response hubs, we worked closely with partners across the community to meet needs and respond quickly to an ever-changing landscape.

 We provided thousands of food parcels, hot meals, packed lunches, energy support, wellbeing calls and other support for the wider community.
 As our support moves away from crisis response to recovery and playing our part in rebuilding our community, the role of the Hope Centre is evolving.
-From May we hope to have a new building on Wood Lane open and operational.
+From May 2021, we have a new building on Wood Lane open and operational.

 Through our website you can see the range of services and groups available through the Hope Centre and across the wider community.